Manual

 - Parameters:

-ifname – optional, filename of cube file of imag part
+ifname (string) – optional, file name of cube file of imag part

 - Returns: